phurni/mortimer-poignant/README.md

  * `ModelValidation`.
    Adds in-model validation and model scoped I18n for attributes and messages.

+ * `ExistingAttributesPersistence`.
+   Automatically purge any attributes that are not DB columns before saving.

 ### UserStamping

 Provides automatic filling of `created_by_id`, `updated_by_id` and `deleted_by_id` attributes.